AlexanderKruk/agnai/README.md

 # Public Character Configuration

-The application supports a special mode where characters created by a specific user are accessible to all users.
+The application supports a special mode where characters created by a specific user are accessible to all users, and optionally, all users can share the same UI settings.

 ## How to Use
 1. Set the `PUBLIC_CHARACTER_USER_ID` environment variable in your `.env` file